microsoft/vscode-docs/docs/languages/html.md

 ## Folding

 You can fold regions of source code using the folding icons on the gutter between line numbers and line start.
-Folding ranges are available for all HTML elements for multi-line comments in the source code.
+Folding ranges are available for all HTML elements for multiline comments in the source code.

 Additionally you can use the following region markers to define a folding range:
 `<!-- #region -->` and `<!-- endregion -->`